marcalexiei/marcalexiei/README.md

 -->

 ## 🔭 I’m currently working on
-Understand what to do with my life
+Figuring out what to do with my life

 <!--
 ## 💻 Skills